dasxgo/telegram-bot/README.md

 ### **Instalation**

-The follow this project, please install the follllowing locally:
+The follow this project, please install the following locally:

 - Python 3.8 +
 - Packages